top of page

 Artist Bio

 Lise Bjerkan is an Oslo-based artist working with painting, photography, and text.
-Using an abstract visual language, she seeks to spark joy, ignite curiosity, and invite wonder and reflection.
+Through an abstract visual language, she seeks to spark joy, awaken curiosity, and invite moments of wonder and reflection.

-She often incorporates her own photographs into her paintings, employing techniques such as image transfer and cyanotype—a historic photographic process known for its deep blue tones.
-Text is another vital component of her imagery, appearing as clippings from newspapers, books, letters, notes, and posters.
-Acrylic paint is combined with charcoal, ink, pencils, and colored pencils, giving her work an energetic and playful quality.
-The result is vibrant, multilayered pieces rich with visual and emotional narratives.
+Her practice often integrates her own photographs, using techniques such as image transfer and cyanotype — a historic process known for its deep blue tones.
+Text is another vital element, appearing as fragments from newspapers, books, letters, notes, and posters.
+Combined with acrylic paint, charcoal, ink, and pencils, these materials give her work a layered, energetic, and playful quality.
+The result is vibrant pieces rich in both visual and emotional narratives.

-Lise holds a two-year fine art diploma from Nydalen Art School (2022) and has also studied at the Oslo School of Fine Art Photography (2022).
-In addition, she earned a PhD in social anthropology (2002) and an MA in journalism (2023).
-As a researcher, she has explored themes such as ageing, death, salvation, and asceticism in India; human trafficking in the Balkans; living conditions among Roma communities in Eastern Europe; and child labor in West Africa.
-These experiences inform her artistic practice, imbuing it with a strong humanistic and socially engaged perspective.
+Bjerkan holds a two-year fine art diploma from Nydalen Art School (2022) and has studied at Oslo School of Fine Art Photography (2022).
+She also earned a PhD in social anthropology (2002) and an MA in journalism (2023).
+As a researcher, she explored subjects ranging from ageing, death, and asceticism in India to human trafficking in the Balkans, Roma communities in Eastern Europe, and child labor in West Africa.
+These experiences continue to inform her art, giving it a distinct humanistic and socially engaged perspective.

-In her daily practice, she draws inspiration from her travels and encounters with people.
-Her artworks serve as visual diaries—filled with abstract stories, observations, and memories.
+In her daily practice, Bjerkan draws inspiration from travel and encounters with people.
+Her works can be seen as visual diaries — filled with abstract stories, observations, and fragments of memory.

 Magan Gallery, London, England